seyhunsaral/otree-course/book/introduction/otree_architechture.md

 * oTree is a platform/software package to run online/lab experiments.

-* Participants interact with the experiments and with each other by using their browsers
+* Participants interact with the experimenters and with each other by using their browsers

-* oTree runs on/as web server
+* oTree runs on/as webserver
     * It may run on your computer for development (local installation)
     * It runs on a physical server (Server setup)
     * It runs on cloud services (Heroku, oTree hub, AWS, DigitalOcean etc.)